wp-plugins/blunt-cache/readme.txt

 Clear individual fragments or objects from the cache.

 I have not added any mechanism to detect when items are updated or need to be cleared.
 I assume that you'll know when you need to clear the cache or that you'll write code that can use the action to clear individual fragments or objects when this needs to be accomplished.
+We'll see how much use this gets.
+If there's a lot of people using it then I'll consider figuring out how to add something.

 = Cleans Up After Itself =